gajus/eslint-plugin-flowtype/README.md

 Enforces consistent use of trailing commas in Object and Tuple annotations.

-This rule takes two arguments which both mirror ESLint's default `comma-dangle` rule.
+This rule takes three arguments where the possible values are the same as ESLint's default `comma-dangle` rule:

-The first argument is for Object and Tuple annotations.
+1. The first argument is for Object and Tuple annotations.
+The default value is `'never'`.
-The second argument is used for Interface annotations as ESLint's default `comma-dangle` doesn't apply to interfaces - this defaults to whatever the first argument is.
+2. The second argument is used for Interface annotations.
+This defaults to the value of the first argument.
+3. The third argument is used for inexact object notation (trailing `...`).
+The default value is `'never'`.

 If it is `'never'` then a problem is raised when there is a trailing comma.